-As a result, our body gets stuck in the "fight or flight" response and subsequently shuts down mechanisms that are not essential for immediate survival.
-If we don't allow ourselves enough time to switch back into "recovery" mode we are likely to develop serious health problems, which creates even more stress and anxiety.
+As a result, our body tends to get stuck in the "fight or flight" response and subsequently shuts down mechanisms that are not essential for immediate survival.
+If we don't allow ourselves enough time to switch back into "recovery" mode we are likely to develop serious health problems which in turn creates even more stress and anxiety.

-Slowing down is the only way to break this famine cycle and help our body heal itself!
+Slowing down is the only way to break this vicious cycle and help our body heal itself!